andyqhan/refusal_direction_tfl/hpc/README.md

 This will:
 - Create directory structure in `/scratch/ah7660/refusal_direction_tfl/`
 - Copy code to scratch
-- Create Python virtual environment
+- Create Conda environment in Singularity overlay
-- Install all dependencies
+- Install all dependencies using `uv` (including GPU-specific packages)

 ### Step 2: Configure Environment Variables (Optional)